What You'll Learn

 Summer is a great time to try new things but some experiences can be overwhelming for kids with sensory issues.
 When it comes to going out, careful planning can mean the difference between a happy summer day and a total meltdown.
 The more prepared they are the less likely they are to be overwhelmed, which means everyone will have a better time.

 - Focus on transitions.
-“Kids with sensory processing issues often struggle with transitions,” says Dr. Matthew Rouse, a clinician at the Child Mind Institute.
+“Kids with sensory processing issues often struggle with transitions,” says Matthew Rouse, PhD, a child psychologist.
 “So it’s very important to give them plenty of warning when transitioning from one activity to another.”

 - Talk it out.
 “Prepare kids for potentially overwhelming activities by talking about what the experience will be like in advance,” says Dr. Rouse.
 “Knowing what’s going to happen takes a lot of the anxiety out of trying new things.”

 - Break it down.
 “Take any situation that’s potentially problematic and do a sensory analysis of it,” says Biel.
 If taking your kid to the park overwhelms him, think about what sensory triggers might be behind his reaction.
 Breaking the experience down to its sensory components—the light touch of long grass, the bugs, the noise—can help you and your child figure out how to manage the more difficult parts of the experience before you arrive.